alexsapps/K-of-N-XOR-Secret-Sharing/README.md

 $
 ```

 Then disseminate the codes.
-For example, Stakeholder 1 might be your lockbox at the bank, so you print out the shares and deposit them there.
-Stakeholder 2 might be your friend, and you might message them using a [privacy focused messaging app](https://www.google.com/search?q=privacy+focused+messaging+app) and tell them "Hey friend, please keep these codes safe in your password manager.
+For example, Shareholder 1 might be your lockbox at the bank, so you print out the shares and deposit them there.
+Shareholder 2 might be your friend, and you might message them using a [privacy focused messaging app](https://www.google.com/search?q=privacy+focused+messaging+app) and tell them "Hey friend, please keep these codes safe in your password manager.
 I might ask you to give them back to me later, but please make sure it's really me before doing so."

 ### Combining

 Enter any 3 shares from the same set.
 To do this, you might obtain the full list of shares from each of 3 shareholders, and then identify the letter that occurs in each of them and use the shares for that set.
-For example, stakeholders #2, #3 and #5 all have shares for set "H".
+For example, shareholders #2, #3 and #5 all have shares for set "H".

 ```
 $ python3 ./3ofN-XOR-combine.py